Affiliate marketing can be an amazing revenue stream for bloggers, but often it isn’t utilized it to it’s full potential.

 4 // Integrate a Round-Up or Review Post Every Month

-A review would be an in-depth look at a product that you are using yourself and want to recommend to your readers.
+A review, on the other hand, would be an in-depth look at a product that you are using yourself and want to recommend to your readers.
 Maybe you are a food blogger and have fallen in love with your Vitamix.
 Or if you’re a home decor blogger, maybe you want to review an armchair you bought for your living room.
 If you are a craft blogger, maybe you could review your Cricut machine.

 I’m not saying to go out and review every single thing and fill your blog with only reviews (boooooring for your readers!), but if you genuinely use and love something and can write an in depth review that will be helpful for others, then you should do it.
 I know that I almost always google for reviews of any product over $50 that I’m planning on buying.